UseTheApi/algorithms/README.md

       > *Write a function that will calculate the max welth that can be made.*
       > *Acceptable moves are only __right__ or __down__ .*
   10. **Sorting Algorithms** : sorting/
+  11. **Arrays**:
+    * Prices in Stock: maxProfitInStock.hpp

+      > Write an efficient function that takes stock_prices_yesterday and returns the best profit I could have made from 1 purchase and 1 sale of 1 Apple stock yesterday.

+      > Ex: stock_prices_yesterday = [10, 7, 5, 8, 11, 9], answer is 6

+    * Pairs: pairs/

+      > Given N integers, count the number of pairs of integers whose difference is K.

+    * Multiplication in Array: productAllNumsExceptItself.hpp

+      > Given an array of integrs.
+Write a function that will return array of products of all numbers in a given array except itslef.
+        Ex: [3,2,4,1] => [8, 12, 6, 24]

+    * Median in merged lists: merge_lists_median/

+      > Given two sorted array.
+Write a function that returns a median of merged array.
+      > Both arrays are of the same size

+    * Longest non-decreasing interval: non_decreasing_interval/

+      > Given an array of intergers.
+Write a funtion that returns an array of max length
+      > with non-decreasing elements from a given array

+    * Smallest subarray with sum greater than a given value: *TBD*

+      > Given Array:
+      ```c++
+      arr = [1, 4, 45, 6, 0, 19, 39]
+      ```
+      > given number: num = 51 output -> length of shortest subarray with sum of elements > num.

+  12. **Strings**:
+    * Substrings: substrings/

+      > Given a string.
+Write a function to return all substrings for a given string.

+    * All string permutations(without duplicates): *TBD*
+    * All string permutations(with duplicates): *TBD*
+    * Single Char String: *TBD*

+      > Given a string, find the length of the longest substring consisting of a single character.

+    * K distinct Chars String: *TBD*

+      > Find the length of the longest substring consisting of at most k distinct characters.

   11. **Interesting tasks**
     * Reverse a sentance : sentenceReverse.hpp